- Prayer and Worship

 New York City claims that it only goes on the word of the religious group—that is, if the group says that it is not conducting a worship service, then it can meet.
 However, the churches claim that the City and school employees have been investigating what the churches do in the public schools and that the City has made its own assessments of whether the meetings constitute a "worship service" or not.

-In June 2012, a federal district court issued a permanent injunction against the City's policy, ruling that the policy violated the Free Exercise Clause and the Establishment Clause of the U.S. Constitution.
-However, the City has fought against the churches' constitutional rights every step of the way, so litigation and appeals will continue.
+In 2012, a federal district court issued a permanent injunction against the City's policy, ruling that the policy violated the Free Exercise Clause and the Establishment Clause of the U.S. Constitution.
+However, an appellate court in April 2014 reversed this decision, leaving the rights of the churchgoers to rent public school space in jeopardy.

 While New York City's discrimination would not frequently affect Catholic parishes, which generally own their own buildings, this kind of discrimination can be devastating to many smaller congregations, who merely seek to rent vacant space in schools on weekends, as civic clubs and other organizations do.
 The City's policy is a simple case of discrimination against religious believers: people may assemble in vacant school space for any peaceful purpose—except worship.

 Is our most cherished freedom truly under threat?
 Among many current challenges, New York City's policy severely diminishes many churchgoers' right to exercise freely and fully their religious beliefs.Without religious liberty properly understood, all Americans suffer.

 By accepting this message, you will be leaving the website of the